 Always Tell the Truth

 Applying for insurance gets personal.
-You’ll be asked to give information from your history, such as the number of auto accidents you’ve caused or details on your medical records.
+You’ll provide information from your history, such as details on your medical records.
 Concealing the information you don’t want to admit can lead to your insurance policy being canceled or nullified.
 Your insurance company isn’t legally obligated to honor your policy or pay claims if it discovers you purposefully misrepresented the truth at any time.
 Don’t risk your money, reputation, or safety by lying.

 Choose Between Minimum, Standard, or Comprehensive Coverage